vithsutra/technical-docs/reverse-proxy/caddy/README.md

     reverse_proxy localhost:8000
 }
 ```
-> This does:
-> - Automatically obtains HTTPS for `example.com`
+> Automatically enables HTTPS and proxies to localhost:8000
-> - Forwards all requests to your backend at `localhost:8000`

 ---